We’ve been doing this whole parenthood thing for ten months now so I thought better late than never to share my thoughts on baby and new mom products!

 - If the length of this post gets to be too much for you, you can shop most of our favorite baby products here.
 Most of the time when I read posts like this while trying to prep our registry, I got really overwhelmed and shut my computer.
 I tried to include everything in this post, but some of the smaller stuff I just kept in the Amazon shop with a quick note (you can hover over the item with a comment icon to see more).

 - All babies are different.
-We have been extremely fortunate that Ainsley has ‘liked’ most items we registered for and took to a pacifier and bottle when we first introduced them without having to try multiple versions.
+We have been extremely fortunate that Ainsley and Liam ‘liked’ most items we registered for and took to a pacifier and bottle when we first introduced them without having to try multiple versions.

 UPPAbaby VISTA Stroller.
 This was hands down the most recommended stroller from friends and other moms, but whoa that price tag seemed like a lot.
 We were lucky enough to receive this as a gift at one of our showers (we got it in Loic), but I still would’ve purchased it.
 We really liked that it has multiple configurations for two kids one day, and the storage is incredible.
 During my first solo trip to Target with Ainsley, I didn’t even use a cart.
 I fit everything below her car seat.
 It made things much easier.